lance28-beep/git-github_study/README.md

 ## Git Commands

-- <em> Clone </em> - Bring a repository that is hosted somewhere like Github into a folder on your local machine.
+- <em> clone </em> - Bring a repository that is hosted somewhere like Github into a folder on your local machine.
 - <em> add </em> - track your files and changes in Git
 - <em> commit </em> - Save your files in Git
 - <em> push </em> - Upload Git commits to a remote repo, like Github